rybodiddly/Poetry-Pyenv-Homebrew-Numpy-TensorFlow-on-Apple-Silicon-M1/Readme.md

 ```
 - also note the version python is set to `^3.8`, this is important for apples packages, as they are not compatible with `3.9`
 - Note: if you want all your poetry projects to default to `3.8` instead of `3.9`, just use `pyenv local 3.8.6` in the base directory where you create and house your poetry projects.
 Or you could use `pyenv global 3.8.6`.
 Your call.
-- then install the package:
+- then install the packages while inside your project folder:
 `poetry add ./packages/tensorflow_addons-0.11.2+mlcompute-cp38-cp38-macosx_11_0_arm64.whl`